The Brand Continuum

 Over the last three decades, I’ve been brought into marketing agencies to work on brands in very different states.
 Some thriving, some changing, some already in crisis.

-Despite the differences in client sector and circumstance, an underlying pattern kept appearing.
+Despite the differences in sector and circumstance, an underlying pattern kept appearing.
 The brand would increase its pace, with more campaigns, more channels, and more initiatives.
 But its ability to interpret what all of this activity meant didn’t keep up.
-The work accelerated.
-The understanding didn’t.

 When this mismatch begins, the impact is subtle.
 People give different explanations for what the client brand (and their own brand) stands for.
 Meetings become slightly less aligned.
-The work becomes harder to connect to a clear direction.
+Activation becomes harder to connect to a clear direction.

 No one calls it a problem at this stage; it feels like “a busy quarter” or “a growth phase.”
 The deterioration is slow enough to be misread as normal variation.

 Then pressure builds.
 Teams start improvising because they no longer have the mental space to reflect.
 Leaders see the increased output and assume the system is handling it well.
 Meanwhile, meaning is moving in the background.
-A message goes out that doesn’t quite fit.
+A message goes out that doesn’t quite fit the brand.
 A decision is made that contradicts another.
 Internal conversations become harder to anchor.

 None of this is dramatic, and that’s the danger.
 It accumulates quietly.